Trump's BLS nominee E.J. Antoni suggests suspending monthly jobs report

 President Trump's nominee to lead the Bureau of Labor Statistics is suggesting that the agency suspend its monthly jobs report, an economic staple that is relied upon by the Federal Reserve and U.S. businesses to gauge the health of the economy.

-In an interview on Fox Business on Monday ahead of his nomination, E.J.
+In an interview on Fox News Digital on Monday ahead of his nomination, E.J.
 Antoni criticized the monthly employment report as flawed and suggested it be replaced with "more accurate, though less timely, quarterly data."

 Antoni, who is a fellow at the conservative Heritage Foundation think tank, was tapped by Mr. Trump on Monday to run the BLS after the president fired the former commissioner earlier this month, blaming her for a disappointing July jobs report.
 Mr. Trump took issue with large revisions made to the previous month's jobs data, although jobs number revisions are commonly issued by the agency as more accurate data is collected over time.

 "How on earth are businesses supposed to plan — or how is the Fed supposed to conduct monetary policy — when they don't know how many jobs are being added or lost in our economy?
-It's a serious problem that needs to be fixed immediately," Antoni told Fox Business.
+It's a serious problem that needs to be fixed immediately," Antoni told Fox News Digital.

 He added, "Until it is corrected, the BLS should suspend issuing the monthly job reports but keep publishing the more accurate, though less timely, quarterly data."